 Its purpose is to ensure that the gas and condensate received from the new gas fields are compatible with the existing production facilities on the production platform.

 The module represents a world-first, as hydrocyclones have never previously been used to separate condensate and MEG (monoethylene glycol) on a commercial scale.

 A 55m-high buoy enables Mossgas to control new production wells from the FA platform.

-The 34 million rand buoy is the second of its kind in the world.
+The R34m buoy is the second of its kind in the world.
 It weighs 331t and the lower hull’s diameter is 8m.

-Fabrication commenced in August 1999 and it was shipped to Mossel Bay on 23 January 2000 aboard the Kamu, a Japanese vessel with a 450t crane on-board.
+Fabrication commenced in August 1999 and it was shipped to Mossel Bay on 23 January 2000 aboard the Kamu, a Japanese vessel equipped with a 450t crane.

 It was then installed by the Seaway Discovery.
 It was tethered to a 2,000t concrete gravity base on the seabed, at a depth of 95m.